CnC-Robert/revanced-cli-script/README.md

 Java & Android SDK will be downloaded automaticlly to the script directory.

 # Mounting the apk
-Copy the revanced.apk to your phone (Not in /sdcard or /storage/emulated/0) and set the base path to the location of the apk Copy the lines below to mount the apk (in adb root or termux root)
+Copy the revanced.apk to your phone (Not in /sdcard or /storage/emulated/0) and set the $base_path below to the location of the apk.
+Copy the lines below to mount the apk (in adb root or termux root)

 base_path="/data/revanced.apk"